grossconstance0/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the unpredictable nature of users and the potential for unexpected issues to arise.
 It serves as a reminder to always strive for excellence in programming, while also being prepared for the unexpected.

+# 2023-11-28
+- Today's programming wisdom is to be a lifelong learner.
+As technology continues to evolve at an unprecedented rate, it is crucial for programmers to constantly update their knowledge and skills.
+This means staying up-to-date with the latest trends and technologies, such as artificial intelligence, machine learning, and the internet of things.

+To be successful in the programming field, one must also have excellent communication and teamwork skills, as programming is a collaborative process.
+It is essential to effectively communicate with colleagues, clients,and other team members to ensure that the project is completed on time and within budget.
+Additionally, being able to break down complex problems into manageable tasks and prioritize tasks based on their importance and urgency is key.
+ - 来自KnowYour
+ AI 的心智。